 The Army remained very cognizant of the value of the combat uniforms and OCIE worn by soldiers and in the inventory.
-For example, based on the number of active, reserve, and National Guard soldiers both non-deployed and deployed, the ACUs worn by soldiers in their clothing bag valued about \$131 million and turned over every year.
-The value of OCIE worn by soldiers or in inventory with UCP totaled about \$3.5 billion and turned over every five to 10 years depending on the durability of the items.
+For example, based on the number of active, reserve, and National Guard soldiers both non-deployed and deployed, the ACUs worn by soldiers in their clothing bag valued about \$131 million and turned over every year (PM SPIE, PEO Soldier, 2013a, 2014c).
+The value of OCIE worn by soldiers or in inventory with UCP totaled about \$3.5 billion and turned over every 5-10 years depending on the durability of the items.
 Deploying soldiers to Iraq and Kuwait had another \$170 million worth of UCP uniforms and OCIE.
 Uniforms and OCIE with the UCP totaled over \$3.8 billion in value (see Figure 5).
 To support soldiers deploying to Afghanistan, the Army maintained uniforms and OCIE with the OEC CP with a value of about \$1.4 billion.
-Based on the average monthly demand, the Army spent approximately \$39 million per month sustaining UCP uniforms and OCIE from the Army base operations and maintenance budget for an Army of approximately one million soldiers (active, guard, and reserve components).
+Based on the average monthly demand, the Army spent approximately \$39 million per month sustaining UCP uniforms and OCIE from the Army base operations and maintenance budget for an Army of approximately one million soldiers (active, guard, and reserve components; PM SPIE, PEO Soldier, 2013a, 2014c).